Jaime Soto (footballer)

-Jaime José Soto Kaempfer (born 20 April 1992) is a Chilean footballer who plays as a right-back for Deportes Rengo in the Segunda División Profesional de Chile.
+Jaime José Soto Kaempfer (born 20 April 1992) is a Chilean footballer who plays as a right-back for Provincial Ovalle in the Segunda División Profesional de Chile.

 Career

 Born in Valdivia, Chile, Soto has played in the Chilean Primera División for Deportes Temuco and Coquimbo Unido.

 In 2024, Soto joined Deportes Rengo in the Segunda División Profesional de Chile from Unión Wanderers General Lagos.

+On 28 January 2026, Soto joined Provincial Ovalle.